Smokefree Environments and Regulated Products (Smoked Tobacco) Amendment Act 2022: Third reading

 On 13 December, the Smokefree Environment Bill passed its third and final reading by a margin of 76 to 43 votes.
 While Labour, the Greens, and the Māori Party voted in favour of the Bill, it was opposed by the National and ACT parties.
 Verrall talked about the harm caused by tobacco to communities.
-Dr Reti criticised the Government for targeting retailers rather than pursuing a denicotisation strategy.
+Reti criticised the Government for targeting retailers rather than pursuing a denicotisation strategy.
 Green MP Swarbrick questioned the National Party's commitment to evidence-based policy-making and combating tobacco addiction.
 ACT Deputy Leader Van Velden described the Bill as "nanny-State prohibition" that would cause more harm and crime in the community.
 Māori Party co-leader Debbie Ngarewa-Packer argued that the Bill would reduce tobacco harm among young people and the Māori community.
 The Guardian reported that the legislation is believed to internationally be the first to set "an annually rising legal smoking age".

 Repeal

-The National Party signed a coalition agreement with the ACT Party and New Zealand First on Friday, 24 November 2023.
-The National Party had not included the repeal in its election manifesto but the ACT and New Zealand First parties had committed to repealing it.
-Prime Minister Christopher Luxon claimed that the Smokefree legislation was flawed on the grounds that it allegedly discriminated against people on the basis of age and that restrictions on the sale of tobacco products would create a black market and encourage ram-raiding.
+The National Party signed a coalition agreement with the ACT Party and New Zealand First on 24 November 2023.
+The agreement stated that the parties would repeal the Act.
+The National Party had not included repeal in its election manifesto, but the ACT and New Zealand First parties had committed to repealing it.
+Prime Minister Christopher Luxon claimed that the smokefree legislation was flawed on the grounds that it allegedly discriminated against people on the basis of age and that restrictions on the sale of tobacco products would create a black market and encourage ram-raiding.
 Written into the coalition agreement was the repeal of the smokefree legislation.
 During the election campaign, National had proposed a foreign buyers' tax for New Zealand real estate, which had to be scrapped due to opposition by New Zealand First, leaving a significant funding shortfall in their tax plan.
-On 25 November, National's incoming Finance Minister Nicola Willis revealed that her party agreed to repealing the smokefree legislation so that this tax shortfall can be covered; the smokefree legislation had been predicted to cause a NZ$1 billion tax shortfall per year.
+On 25 November, National's incoming Finance Minister Nicola Willis revealed that her party agreed to repealing the smokefree legislation so that this tax shortfall could be covered; the smokefree legislation had been predicted to cause a NZ$1 billion tax shortfall per year.

+On 1 January 2023, parts of the Smokefree Environments and Regulated Products (Smoked Tobacco) Amendment Act 2022 which were not appealed came into effect as well as other parts on 1 October 2023.

-On 27 February 2024, Associate Health Minister Casey Costello confirmed that the Government would introduce the Smokefree Environments and Regulated Products Amendment Bill to repeal the three components of the Smokefree legislation: the retail reduction scheme, de-nicotisation and the smokefree generation measures.
+On 27 February 2024, Associate Health Minister Casey Costello confirmed that the Government would introduce the Smokefree Environments and Regulated Products Amendment Bill to repeal the three components of the smokefree legislation: the retail reduction scheme, de-nicotisation and the smokefree generation measures.
 The Smokefree Amendment Bill passed its third reading on 28 February 2024 and entered into force on 6 March 2024.
-Labour leader Chris Hipkins crticised the repeal of Smokefree legislation, stating that the Government lacked a moral compass and is serving the interests of the tobacco lobby.
+Labour leader Chris Hipkins crticised the repeal, stating that the Government lacked a moral compass and was serving the interests of the tobacco lobby.
 He said that the repeal legislation would increase smoking in New Zealand and would worsen Māori health outcomes.